computer-science-engineering/learning-computer-science/src/_notes/books/designing-data-intensive-applications/2_Part1_FoundationsOfDataSystems/1_Chapter1_ReliableScalableAndMaintableApplications/readme.md

 - Decouple the places where people make the most mistakes from the places where they can cause failures.
 For eg.: provide fully featured non-production sandbox environments.
 - Test thoroughly at all levels, from unit tests to whole-system integration tests and manual tests.
 Corner case testing is important, as is automation.
 - Allow quick and easy recovery from human errors, to minimize the impact in the case of a failure.
+- Set up detailed and clear monitoring, such as performance metrics and error rates.
+- Implement good management practices and training.

+### How Important Is Reliability

+- Very important.
+- May be situations when to reduce development costs, reliability may be sacrificed, but need to be very conscious when cutting corners.

+## Scalability

+Even if a system is working reliably today, that doesn’t mean it will necessarily work reliably in the future.

+Scalability is the term we use to describe a system’s ability to cope with increased load.
+Discussing scalability means considering questions like:

+- If the system grows in a particular way, what are our options for coping with the growth?
+- How can we add computing resources to handle the additional load?

+### Describing Load

+Load can be described with a few numbers which we call _load parameters_.

+### Describing Performance